staeglis/HPOlib2/hpolib/container/README.md

 `singularity/ml/svm_benchmark/Singularity.SvmOnVehicle`.

 In the runscript section you have to provide a call to `server/abstract_benchmark.py`.
-The call has to use the python paramter `-s` for avoiding using python modules that may be installed inside the `$HOME` folder.
-Also you have to provide the import base `importBase` such that the benchmark can be imported by the benchmark server via `importBase.benchmarkName`.
+The call has to use the python parameter `-s` for avoiding using python modules that may be installed inside the `$HOME` folder.
+Also you have to provide the import base `importBase` so that the benchmark can be imported by the benchmark server via `importBase.benchmarkName`.

 For getting the full container path of `server/abstract_benchmark.py` you should check